Pushword/Pushword/packages/skeleton/src/DataFixtures/WelcomePage.md

 You are on your future **homepage**.

-Go to [admin](/admin/) to edit this one.

-Use the credentials you enter during the installation.
+Did you install the [admin extension](https://pushword.piedweb.com/extension/admin) or the [flat file extension](https://pushword.piedweb.com/extension/flat) to edit this one ?

 Have Fun,